 When TMIV encoder operates in the geometry absent profile, no geometry video sub bitstreams are present.
-Thus, a depth estimation process may be invoked at the decder side inputting the decoded attribute texture frames (or reconstruction pruned views) and the view parameters to compute and output the depth maps (i.e. the geometry frames).
-The renderer then uses them along with the decoded video sub bitstreams and conformance data to render the targeted viewports.
+Thus, a depth estimation process may be invoked at the decoder side inputting the reconstructed pruned views and the associated view parameters to compute and output the depth maps (i.e. the geometry frames).
+The renderer then uses them along with the texture pruned views to render the targeted viewports.

-Currently, TMIV 6 software does not have an integrated depth estimation tool but it is possible to use a standalone MPEG depth estimation software such as IVDE [4] and DERS [5] to estimate the depth maps externally and feed them into the TMIV decoder running in the regular (out of band) mode to proceed with the normal decoding and rendering operations.
+Currently, TMIV software does not have an integrated depth estimation tool but it is possible run the TMIV decoder to output the view parameters and the texture pruned views, use a standalone MPEG depth estimation software such as IVDE [4] and DERS [5] to estimate the depth maps externally, and then feed them into the TMIV renderer to proceed with the rest of the rendering operations.